 The Eco Roller and all Levenger “convertible” rollerball pens are able to use a writing tip that can accept and international short fountain pen refill.
 This is essentially a cartridge rollerball design, but the advantage is that these pens can use standard rollerball refills as well.

 The Eco Roller comes with a rollerball tip, which also sells on its own for about $12 (Levenger sells their design as well).
 This tip isn’t designed with the expectation that you’ll break your pen, but rather than the tip will start to wear and then pen could start to degrade or it could leak.
 It’s unlikely the that ceramic ball would wear, but the fit between the metal and ball could wear or ink could start to dry inside and with no good flushing mechanism the tip could be needed to be put out of use early.

 The manufacturer of this component, Schmidt, say that the tip — the PRS Ink Cartridge Rollerball tip — needs to be replaced after about 30 refills of the converter, or about 20,000 feet of writing (if you are counting).
 In addition to Visconti these tips are used with Stipula Speedball and Delta pens.

 Some Chinese fountain pen makers are getting into the game as well.
 The most notable of these is Hero with their 360-degree nib.
 This is found on the Gullor 3266 pen and others.
 Reviews and feedback on these are limited so it’s not a product that seems like it’s worth taking a chance on.

 Some rollerballs that use bottled ink are no longer made, these include the Super5 Ink Roller Arctic.

-Refillable Rollerball Questions
+Refillable Rollerball FAQs

 Here are some popular questions and answers about refillable rollerball pens.